-As of June 30, 2011, the Company determined that there were sufficient indicators, such as market conditions relating to the stock price, elimination of warrants and business forecasts to conclude that there may be impairment of goodwill and indefinite lived intangibles.
+As of the end of the second quarter of 2011, the Company determined that there were sufficient indicators, such as market conditions relating to the stock price, elimination of warrants and business forecasts to conclude that there may be impairment of goodwill and indefinite lived intangibles.
 We apply a fair value based impairment test to the net book value of goodwill and indefinite-lived assets on an annual basis and, if certain events or circumstances indicate that an impairment loss may have been incurred, on an interim basis.
-The analysis of potential impairments of goodwill requires a two-step process.
+The analysis of potential impairment potentially exists, the second step process.
 The first step is an estimation of fair value of the Company.
 If step one indicates that impairment potentially exists, the second step is performed to measure the amount of impairment, if any.
 Impairment exists when the fair value of the Company or indefinite-lived assets is less than the carrying value.
-Based upon the preliminary impairment analysis performed as of June 30, 2011, the Company concluded there was an impairment of goodwill and trade names of \$44.2 million.
+Based upon the impairment analysis performed as of June 30, 2011, the Company concluded there was an impairment of goodwill and trade names of \$44.2 million.
 An additional impairment charge of \$23.4 million was recorded for the three month period ended September 30, 2011.